AdamAubs/Make-Electronics-Notebook/README.md

 possible desgin idea going forward: Instruct user that this app follow the book.
 Then
                                     explain how to add a new section from the book as well as walk through documenting an experiment from it.
-This could then be expanded on when the user decides to add more to their Electronics notebook